-All candidates for the Ph.D. degree, prior to Advancement to Candidacy, must demonstrate reading "proficiency" or "competency," not necessarily "fluency," in a foreign language.
-The standard is "reading knowledge."
+All candidates for the Ph.D. degree must demonstrate proficiency in a second language before receiving their degree.
+The standard is reading knowledge, and the required level of proficiency will be determined by the dissertation chair, and approved by the departmental graduate committee.
 This is a general requirement for the Ph.D. degree; thus, any language courses that a student takes must be in addition to the required seventeen Film and Media Studies core and elective courses for the MA/Ph.D. degree or the required eleven Film and Media Studies core and elective courses for the Ph.D.-only degree.
 (Units taken to fulfill this requirement do not count towards the degree).
-You can complete this requirement in the following ways:
+Students can complete this requirement in the following ways:

-- (l) Completion of a language course at Level 6 (i.e., 6 quarters of study) with a minimum grade of B+; or, - (2) Completion of an upper-division literature course conducted in the foreign language with a minimum grade of B+; or, - (3) Completion of a reading course for graduate students (e.g. French 6 or 11A-B, German 2G or 6 and Spanish 6) with a minimum grade of B+. - (4) Alternatives such as petitioning for fulfillment based on previous equivalent to level 6 coursework and/or language proficiency; summer immersion courses; Fulbright study; successfully passing a Foreign Language Evaluation Exam at reading proficiency level as administered and determined by the respective language department (see relevant contacts on graduate program website); or completing a Foreign Language and Area Studies Fellowships (FLAS) which can be discussed with your advisor and approved by petition to graduate committee.
+- (I) Completion of a language course at the intermediate level (4-6) with a minimum grade of B+; or, - (2) Completion of an upper-division literature course conducted in a foreign language with a minimum grade of B+; or, - (3) Completion of a foreign language reading course for graduate students with a minimum grade of B+; or,

+- (4) Passing a Foreign Language Evaluation Exam at reading proficiency level as administered and determined by the respective language department (see relevant contacts on graduate program website); or, - (5) Alternatives such as petitioning for fulfillment based on previous coursework and/or language proficiency; Fulbright study; successfully passing or completing a Foreign Language and Area Studies Fellowship (FLAS); online courses from an approved institution; or other options as determined by your faculty advisor and approved by petition to Graduate Committee.